 *or 365 for GBP denominated assets

-Note: Where the 1 week deposit rate < financing ‘spread’, a charge will result for both long and short positions.
+Note: Where the ARR < financing ‘spread’, a charge will result for both long and short positions.

 Additionally, as financing represents the amount of leverage that is financed by us, as one trades with lower leverages, the financing charge will decrease (for long positions) or the financing credit will increase (for short positions).